DigitalNZ/omniauth-realme/README.md

 # omniauth-realme
 Omniauth strategy for New Zealands secure online identity verification service.

+This Gem has been developed for the intension of using [devise](https://github.com/plataformatec/devise) as the account model with Realme SSO intergation.

+Not Using *ruby* but need to itergrate?
+Use this gem is a baseline and find a suitable Library on [onelogin's](https://github.com/onelogin) github account.

 ## Installation

 Add this line to your application's Gemfile: